Per Capita – Why Do We Do This?

 Gradually the practice expanded to pay for certain other costs of the General Assembly (GA) and then synods and presbyteries.
 Presbyteries are the fulcrum.
 They pay the per capita to their respective synods and to GA, and they may assess sessions in turn.
 Los Ranchos specifies its practice in the Standing Rules.

-Where does the money go (Synod and General Assembly)?
+Where does the money go (Synod and GA)?

 Per capita for our Synod is small: $2.85 for 2017.
 But the Synod’s costs are also small.
 A three-person office staff oversees all judicial and administrative functions.
 Endowment income pays for mission projects when multiple presbyteries join in an endeavor.